Dustin Johnson quits PGA membership to play in Saudi league

 ST. ALBANS, England (AP) — Two-time major winner Dustin Johnson has resigned his PGA Tour membership to participate in the new golf series backed by Saudi Arabia’s sovereign wealth fund.

-The first LIV Golf Invitational, which offers $25 million in prize money, is taking place outside London from Thursday.
+The first LIV Golf Invitational, which offers $25 million in prize money, is taking place outside London starting Thursday.

 “Ultimately, I decided to come and do this,” Johnson said at Centurion Club.
 “I’m excited about this.
 Obviously the Ryder Cup is unbelievable and something that has meant a lot to me. … Hopefully I’ll get a chance to do that again, but I don’t make the rules.”